Jung Ha-na: Van accident involving Secret members

+In a 2017 interview, Jung stated that she felt the stage name “Zinger” represented a “fabricated image” and that she believed she was perceived as a “manufactured person” following negative online comments after the van accident, including remarks referencing disparities in popularity within the group and her standing within.
+She added that, after considerable deliberation, she decided to promote under her real name, Jung Ha-na, describing it as a significant decision comparable to starting over as a rookie.

 Personal life

-Hana is an only child.
+Jung is an only child.
 Her mother was a singer who had passed the TBS Talent Exam and released a single in South Korea.
 Her father is a martial artist and was a presidential bodyguard.
 She is also friends with 2NE1's CL and Wonder Girls' Sunye while attending the same dance academy in middle school.